+Functional importance of attentional control to WMC

+Why does complex span performance predict performance on higher-order cognitive tasks.
+No single factor has been shown to fully account for the WMC-fluid intelligence relationship.

-Functional importance of attentional control to WMC Engle, Tuholski, Laughlin, and Conway (1999) and Conway et al. (2002) conducted similar latent-variable studies to parse out the contributions of short-term memory (STM) and WMC to fluid intelligence (a notable difference between the two was the inclusion of a latent variable for processing speed in Conway et al.).
+Engle, Tuholski, Laughlin, and Conway (1999) and Conway et al. (2002) conducted similar latent-variable studies to parse out the contributions of short-term memory (STM) and WMC to fluid intelligence (a notable difference between the two was the inclusion of a latent variable for processing speed in Conway et al.).
 Both sets of authors conceptualized STM and WMC tasks to require the temporary storage of memorial information.
-But in addition to this storage, the complex span tasks measure a attentional control component that comes into play to maintain (or recover) the memory items when the interleaved processing portion of the complex span task is performed.
-In Engle, Tuholski et al. (1999), they used the equation: (WMC = STM + controlled attention + measurement error) to summarize this conceptualization..
-Consistent with this conceptualization when the common variance in STM and WMC was accounted for, the residual WMC variance was strongly related to fluid intelligence (in Engle, Tuholski et al. r = .49, in Conway et al. r = .60), while the common variance for WMC and STM, and the unique contributions of STM, were not.
+But in addition to this storage, the complex span tasks measure an attentional control component that comes into play to maintain (or recover) the memory items when the interleaved processing portion of the complex span task is performed.
+In Engle, Tuholski et al. (1999), they used the equation: (WMC = STM + controlled attention + measurement error) to summarize this conceptualization.
+Indeed, consistent with this conceptualization when the common variance in STM and WMC was accounted for, the residual WMC variance was strongly related to fluid intelligence (in Engle, Tuholski et al. r = .49, in Conway et al. r = .60), while the common variance for WMC and STM, and the unique contributions of STM, were not.

-These results suggest that something other than the common storage component of STM and WMC is important for the relation of WMC and higher-order cognition.
-Based on the logic of the equation: WMC = STM + controlled attention + measurement error, Engle, Tuholski et al. suggested that this other was controlled attention.
+Motivated by this, two recent latent-variable studies examined similar multi-faceted accounts of how WMC, as primarily measured by complex span tasks, relates to fluid intelligence (Shipstead.
+Lindsay, Marshall, & Engle, 2014; Unsworth, Fukuda, Awh, & Vogel, 2014).nEach study examined the contributions of attention control, retrieval from secondary memory, and primary memory abilities.
+In both studies, the best fitting model suggested that the relationship is fully mediated by these 3 factors.

+Characterizing the features of attentional control in WMC

 In both Engle, Tuholski et al. (1999) and Conway et al. (2002), WMC measures composed of verbal tasks correlated strongly with non-verbal (figural/spatial) measures of fluid intelligence.
 This result led both research teams to conclude that WMC is domain-general (in accord with Turner & Engle, 1989).
 Kane et al. (2004) explicitly examined the domain-generality of WMC.
 In agreement with the domain-general proposition for WMC, a confirmatory factor analysis (CFA) model of WMC with separate verbal and spatial WMC factors did not reflect the observed data any better than a single WMC factor solution.
 In a CFA model with all WMC and STM tasks included, a four-factor solution with separate verbal and spatial WMC and STM factors performed the best.
 At first blush, this looks like contradictory evidence for the domain-general view of WMC, but the WMC tasks were statistically determined to be more strongly correlated with each other than the STM tasks.
 Verbal and spatial WMC factors shared 70%-85% of their variance while the spatial and verbal STM factors shared only 40% of their variance.
 This stronger association between verbal and spatial complex span tasks represents the domain-general contribution of controlled attention to WMC.
 Together with the evidence previously provided by Engle, Tuholski et al. (1999) and Conway et al. (2002), the proposition that WMC is more of a domain-general construct than STM seems to be supported.
 Additionally, the finding of stronger correlations between spatial and verbal WMC measures than those from spatial and verbal STM measures is not unique (Babcock & Salthouse, 1990; Henry, 2001; Park et al., 2002; Swanson & Howell, 2001).

-Characterizing the features of attentional control in WMC

-The Controlled Attention View of WMC

-The relation between WMC and higher-order cognition is partly the product of controlled attention.
-That is, the ability to control attention contributes to a person’s performance on both working memory and complex cognition tasks.
-Evidence for this assertion comes from (relatively) large-sample -correlational studies that use the quantitative method of structural equation modeling (SEM).
-SEM allows researchers to create latent factors from multiple tasks thought to measure a construct.